crowdgames/cartoscope/README.md

  3. Clone this repository (`git clone https://github.com/crowdgames/cartoscope.git`)
  4. Using the appropriate command line for your operating system, navigate to where you cloned the repository and run the command `vagrant up; vagrant ssh`.
 This will ssh you into the virtual machine that will host the website
      1. **If you are using windows, the command line must have administrator privileges.** (i.e. You must run the command line as administrator)
+     2. For Windows installation , if , Download and install polsedit and provide administrator priviledge to command line using polsedit.

  5. Run the command `./run.sh`
  6. Open localhost:8081 on a web browser

+Note: In windows installation, when error such as "not a valid identifier" is thrown, happens when changes are made in windows on root files instead of linux :
+      use "dos2unix .bashrc" command for converting file .bashrc to Unix format
 ## Setting up users

 To make projects for testing purposes, you need to create a user on the website.